The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Prime Poisson ideals

 \subsection{Parameterising Poisson primes}

 Throughout this subsection, let $\mf g = W$ or $W_{\geq -1}$.
-We will refine Remark~\ref{rem:dagdag} to a parameterisation of Poisson primes of $\Sa(\mf g)$; we will use this to show in Corollary~\ref{Csameprimespec} that the bijection of Corollary~\ref{Csameprimspec} is a homeomorphism.
+We will refine Remark~\ref{rem:dagdag} to a parameterisation of Poisson primes of $\Sa(\mf g)$; we will use this to show in Corollary~\ref{Csameprimespec} that the bijection of Corollary~\ref{Csameprimspec} extends to prime Poisson ideals.